darren1713/gke-glusterfs-heketi/README.md

 The updates provide current working scripts tested on Kubernetes 1.17, and also replace the scaling out with multi zone support, as it was originally creating all resources in a single zone.

+## Open Items To Fix

+The script 'scripts/job/02-set-kernel-modules.sh' needs to be converted to DaemonSet instead of running commands directly on the kubernetes nodes.
+This will not survive upgrades, reconfiguring, or new nodes.

 ## Usage

 1. Edit [config](config) to match your GKE project/zone